 In moral philosophy, applied ethics is the branch that consists of the analysis of specific, controversial moral issues that primarily concern private and public life within society (1).
-However, for a topic to be considered an issue under the “applied ethics” category it needs to at least meet two criteria or have the following features (2):
+For a topic to be considered an issue under the “applied ethics” category it needs to at least meet two criteria or have the following features (2):

 2. Secondly, the issue must be a distinctly moral one.
 Things like tax and zoning laws are important but are not considered moral issues even though they involve and impact human beings.
 However, topics like abortion and euthanasia are considered moral issues.

-Moreover, a utilitarianist who in the present moment is considering the issue of abortion might consider the idea that if having an abortion produces greater benefit than disbenefit for an individual then, according to his way of thinking, it would be morally acceptable to have the abortion.
+Moreover, a utilitarianist who in the present moment is considering the issue of abortion might consider that if having an abortion produces greater benefit than disbenefit for an individual then it would be morally acceptable to have the abortion.
 It might be difficult to apply principles from just a single ethical approach to some complex moral issues, hence the importance of one’s familiarity with and ability to critically engage the normative approaches and their principles.
-Philosopher Joel Dittmer captures there overlapping natures,
+Philosopher Joel Dittmer explains that,

 “… we should consider whether or not the three branches [of normative ethics] are as distinct as we might think that they are.
 Of course, the principle questions of each are distinct, and as such, each branch is in fact distinct.
-But it appears that in doing applied ethics one must (or less strongly, may) endeavor into the other two branches”
+But it appears that in doing applied ethics one must (or less strongly, may) endeavor into the other two branches.”

-Dittmer employs his reasoning in an analogy,
+Dittmer uses an analogy,

 “Suppose that one wants to come to the conclusion that our current treatment of non-human animals, more specifically our treatment of chickens in their mass production in chicken warehouses, is morally impermissible.
 Then, if one stayed away from consequentialist theories, they would have either a deontological or virtue-based theory to approach this issue.
 Supposing they dismissed virtue-theory (on normative ethical grounds), they would then approach the issue from deontology.
 Suppose further, they chose a rights-based theory.
 Then they would have to defend the existence of rights, or at least appeal to a defense of rights found within the literature.
 What reasons do we have to think that rights exist?
 This then looks like a metaethical question.
 As such, even before being able to appeal to the issue of whether we’re doing right by chickens in our manufactured slaughtering of them, we have to do some normative ethics and metaethics.
 Yes, the three branches are distinct, but they are also related” (3).